 WHERE: The Center for K9 Excellence.
 2812 Idlewild Road, West Jefferson, NC 28694

 PROFESSIONAL FEE: Working spots Include lodging with your dog, 2 dinners and two lunches.
-Lodging for the seminar is at “The Dog House,” our quaint dog themed cottage on the Center for K9 Excellence property.
+Lodging for the seminar is at “The Dog House,” our quaint dog themed cottage on the Center for K9 Excellence property (see our “facilities” page for a video of the property).
 Master bedroom with private bath $460, full bedroom with shared bath $430, twin bedroom with shared bath $400.
 Seminar without lodging, but including meals $300.
-Seminar without lodging, Saturday evening meal and lunches $250.
+Seminar without lodging, Saturday evening meal or lunches $250.
 Auditors $150.
 Working spots will be limited to 6 dogs and auditors to 4.
 Auditors may also purchase the lunches and dinners at an additional cost of $50.

 CONTACT: For information and to register for the seminar contact Lisa Mallory.